explosion/spaCy/website/docs/api/cli.md

 [`meta.json`](/api/data-formats#meta) is supplied, or a `meta.json` is found in the input directory, this file is used.
 Otherwise, the data can be entered directly from the command line. spaCy will then create a `.tar.gz` archive file that you can distribute and install with `pip install`.
+Alternatively, you can also set `--wheel` to build a binary `.whl` file instead.

 <Infobox title="New in v3.0" variant="warning">